eshaalal/java/README.md

-Here you can find codes regarding java.
+Here you can find codes in java.